 This course provides a partial survey of academic research on economic issues facing developing countries.
 The methodological focus is on applications of econometrics and economic theory and developing intuition about when and how to use these tools, particularly when interpreting and evaluating data relevant for the conduct of public policy.
-Prerequisite: EF9903 or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
 Antirequisite: EF8941.
 1 Credit